 Nothing immediately sprang to mind (at this price, who cares?)

-Great style and comfort in a holiday home that’s fantastic value for money.
+The Pemberton Regent has great style and comfort in a holiday home that’s fantastic value for money.

 Size: 36ft x 12ft